GurYN/StreamDeckPlugins/docs/TimeManagement/Stopwatch.md

 ## Description :

 This plugin give you a stopwatch usable in your Stream Deck controller.
+Start & stop the stopwatch by pressing the configured key in your Stream Deck.

 ## Settings :